 People need to be careful with this.

 1. Make sure your content is the best it can be.
 Have others look it over countless times.
 That is why I have Beta Readers.
-(Check out this free beta reader questionnaire and this post on finding beta readers.)

 Make sure your writing is squeaky clean… without errors. (like so squeaky that a rubber ducky would be jealous.)